Is it worth hiring an interior designer in London?

 The 70/30 rule suggests that 70% of a space should follow a dominant style, colour, or material, while the remaining 30% introduces contrast.
 This simple formula prevents monotony and enhances visual interest.
 How can it be applied?

-Colour scheme
+colour scheme

 Use a dominant colour for 70% of the space and accent with another shade for the remaining 30%.

-Furniture & décor
+furniture & décor

 Choose foundational pieces (sofas, beds, etc.) in a cohesive style for 70% of the space, then add contrast with 30% through statement elements like chairs or artwork.

-Textures & materials
+textures & materials

 Blend 70% of the room with consistent materials (wood, metal, fabric), and for the remaining 30%, introduce complementary textures to add depth.

-The rule of thirds
+the rule of thirds

 Divide the space into three sections to guide furniture placement and art arrangements, ensuring balance.

-Negative space
+negative space

 Allow breathing room between objects to prevent a cluttered look.